-Read more from Sears at AskDrSears.com, in The Baby Sleep Book, Nighttime Parenting, The Fussy Baby Book, and other books in the Sears Library collection.
+Posted with permission.
+Read more from Sears at AskDrSears.com, in The Baby Sleep Book, Nighttime Parenting, The Fussy Baby Book, and other books in the Sears Pediatricians Library collection.
+If you're a cosleeping family, you are welcome to join the CoSleeping Group.

 There is no right or wrong place for baby to sleep.
 Wherever all family members sleep the best is the right arrangement for you.
 Remember, over half the world's population sleep with their baby, and more and more parents in the U.S. are sharing sleep with their little one as well.
 Here's why: